wasimaftab/technical-questions/Linux/README.md

 ```

 - What is the issue with their command?
+- > `yum` is not installed as default package manager in Ubuntu
 - What command should they use to install a package on Ubuntu?
+- > They should use `apt-get install` or `apt install`

 ## Question 14
 A colleague has installed a custom version of Python in `/opt/python3.9/bin`, but when they type `python3` in the terminal, it still uses the system's default version located in `/usr/bin/python3`.

 - Why is this happening?
+- > The /opt/python3.9/bin directory is not in PATH, or it is lower in priority than /usr/bin
 - How would you modify the environment to make `/opt/python3.9/bin/python3` the default python3 executable?
+- > The colleague needs to add the `/opt/python3.9/bin` to the path variable (in the beginning) in `.bashrc` and source it.
+Eg. 'export PATH=/opt/python3.9/bin:$PATH'
 - How can you verify which version of python3 is being used after the change?
+- > By executing `which python3`